47degrees/sbt-microsites/KAZARI_PLUGIN.md

 * **Remote Scala evaluator URL**: it contains the URL of the [remote Scala evaluator](https://github.com/scala-exercises/evaluator) we want to connect to.
 In this case we're using a local instance by executing the project in our machine.
 * **Auth token**: a security token needed to make requests to the evaluator.
 You can generate your own by following the steps in the "Authentication" section of the [evaluator documentation](https://github.com/scala-exercises/evaluator).
+* **Github auth token**: a valid GitHub auth token with at least the following scopes: "user", "gist".
+This is required for Kazari to save edited snippets as Gists.
 * **CodeMirror theme**: name of the CodeMirror theme to use when showing the interactive edit window.

 # Using Kazari